sjentsch/lsjDocs/Ch11/Ch11_tTest_02.rst

 known true value σ, we use the estimate :math:`\hat{\sigma}`.
 And if this estimate has been constructed from *N* observations, then the sampling distribution turns into a *t*-distribution with *N* - 1 **degrees of freedom** (df).
-The *t* distribution is very similar to the normal distribution, but has “heavier” tails, as discussed earlier in :doc:`Other useful distributions
+The *t*-distribution is very similar to the normal distribution, but has “heavier” tails, as discussed earlier in :doc:`Other useful distributions
 <../Ch07/Ch07_Probability_6>` and illustrated in :numref:`fig-ttestdist`.
 Notice,
 though, that as *df* gets larger, the *t*-distribution starts to look identical